-If you’re going through your planning and you have zero day trades left for the past 5 trading days, you’ll restrain from taking more trades until the next 5 trading day cycle comes.
-You should always ask yourself how many day trades you have left.
+If you’re going through your planning and you have zero-day trades left for the past 5 trading days, you’ll restrain from taking more trades until the next 5 trading day cycle comes.
+You should always ask yourself, "How many day trades do I have left?"

 If you put yourself in a situation where you can’t sell the stock to avoid the PDT rules you clearly failed to plan the trade.

 Sometimes it’s best to not trade at all.

 This may sound obvious, but to a certain degree, it does you a favor by only focusing on taking 4-day trades each week.
 This will instill in you the necessary level of discipline and you get the change to develop a good habit.